kyamadaASRC/Chatbot--Python-Backend/DEVELOPER_GUIDE.md

 - **Backend** – `app/app.py` exposes a Flask API that proxies all chat traffic to the OpenAI Responses API, optionally routing requests through a “consultant” persona with its own instructions, tools, and resource files (`app/app.py:20-200`).
 - **Consultant registry** – `app/consultants.py` discovers consultant directories, uploads their reference files into OpenAI vector stores, and knows how to invoke them on demand (`app/consultants.py:12-335`).
 - **Frontend** – `app/templates/chatbot.html` + ES modules under `app/static/` render the chat UI, manage local sessions, create vector stores/containers, and talk to the Flask API.
-- **Stateful resources** – Uploaded customer files live both in OpenAI file storage (for retrieval) and in per-session containers under `artifacts/containers/` so code-interpreter runs can access them.
+- **Stateful resources** – Uploaded customer files live in OpenAI file storage and are linked to both the active session’s vector store and its code-interpreter container when runtime access is needed.

 Data flow:

 1. User enters a prompt in the browser (`main.js`).
-2. The client ensures a chat session, vector store, and optional container exist (`chatSession.js`).
+2. The client ensures a chat session, vector store, and (on demand) a code-interpreter container exist (`chatSession.js`).
 3. `/chat` receives the message, auto-selects an appropriate consultant (if keywords match) or falls back to a general chat model, then calls OpenAI (`app/app.py:163-205`).
 4. The browser renders the assistant response, handles tool calls such as `generate_pdf`, and updates session history (`main.js`, `chatClient.js`).